topfunky/PeepOpen/README.md

 ## Usage/Build

 Coming soon.
-Currently depends on an older plugin that uses Xcode 3.
+Currently depends on an older BWToolkit plugin that uses Xcode 3.
 Needs to be upgraded or refactored to work with latest Xcode.

 ## Contribute